fabian-kutschera/P10_NDiES/BP/readme.md

 9. git submodule update
 10. python setup.py install (this still might return an error!
 In that case you probably need to install cython via `conda install cython`)
+11. cd ..
-11. pip install geopy
+12. pip install geopy
+13. jupyter-notebook (starts Jupyter Notebook)

+Note 1: Downlaod BP Exercise and unzip in the same folder where you downloaded your PyDSM package.

-Note: due to some strange reason execute import cell twice in order to import everything successfully.
+Note 2: Due to some strange reason execute import cell twice in order to import everything successfully.